nerab/paradeiser/README.md

   _Please note that this project is developed with the [readme-driven development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html) method.
 As such, Paradeiser actually provides much less functionality than it is described here.
 Once a major milestone is reached, this README will be updated to reflect the actual status._

-Paradeiser is a tool for the [Pomodoro Technique](http://www.pomodorotechnique.com/).
+Paradeiser is a command-line tool for the [Pomodoro Technique](http://www.pomodorotechnique.com/).
 It keeps track of the current pomodoro and assists the user in managing active and past pomodori:

 * Records finished and cancelled pomodori as well as internal and external interruptions and other events
 * Keeps track of the timer for the active pomodoro and the break
 * Provides out-of-the-box reports that show details about finished and cancelled pomodori
 * Shows information about breaks and interruptions

 Paradeiser itself is not concerned with the actual management of tasks.
-There are plenty of tools for that; the author prefers [TaskWarrior](http://taskwarrior.org/).
+There are plenty of tools for that; e.g. [TaskWarrior](http://taskwarrior.org/).

 ## Installation